ronrk/ronrk/README.md

 ## A little about myself 👋

-I'm a front end developer in his starting steps, live in Israel.
+I'm a front end developer in his starting steps, based in Israel.

+- 📖 I enjoy learning new technologies all the time.

 - ❤️ I love turning Designs into Code.

-- 📖 I enjoy learning new technologies all the time.

 - 🚀 I am self-taught independent Coder.